Abdeljalil-Bouchfar/CPP-Modules/README.md

 ```

 - `template <typename T>` vs `template <class T>`
-    there is no difference between using **`typename`** or **`class`** as a template parameter declarationkeyword, in fact, the **`typename`** keyword was added to C++ specifically to make template programmingmore readable and expressive.
-When used as a template parameter declaration, **`typename`** indicatesthat the dependent name that follows refers to a type.
-On the other hand, when **`class`** is used, itindicates that the dependent name could refer to a class type, but it could also refer to other thingssuch as a function or a variable.
+    there is no difference between using **`typename`** or **`class`** as a template parameter declaration keyword, in fact, the **`typename`** keyword was added to C++ specifically to make template programming more readable and expressive.
+When used as a template parameter declaration, **`typename`** indicates that the dependent name that follows refers to a type.
+On the other hand, when **`class`** is used, itindicates that the dependent name could refer to a class type, but it could also refer to other thing ssuch as a function or a variable.

 🔗  [More about Templates](https://cplusplus.com/doc/oldtutorial/templates/)